oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 - key_schema: may be refined (recursively) according to schema refinement rules.

--

->  author="Mike Rehder"
+- <span class="comment-start" id="930" author="Mike Rehder"
->   date="2020-12-14T14:45:00Z"
->
-> What if the derived_from type is a list
->   with a complex data type entry_schema?
-What are the rules about
->   refinement/augmentation of that complex
->   definition?

-entry_schema: may be refined (recursively) according to schema refinement rules.<span class="comment-end" id="930"></span>
+  date="2020-12-14T14:45:00Z">What if the derived_from type is a list with a complex data type entry_schema?
+What are the rules about refinement/augmentation of that complex definition?</span>entry_schema: may be refined (recursively) according to schema refinement rules.<span class="comment-end" id="930"></span>

-###

->  author="Mike Rehder" date="2020-12-14T14:40:00Z"
->
-> This should have its own refinement rule section to explain how conflicts are resolved, if at all.
-For example, if there is “range 0..10” and “greated_than 15” what happens?

-Validation clause definition<span class="comment-end" id="939"></span>
+### <span class="comment-start" id="939" author="Mike Rehder" date="2020-12-14T14:40:00Z">This should have its own refinement rule section to explain how conflicts are resolved, if at all.
+For example, if there is “range 0..10” and “greated_than 15” what happens?</span>Validation clause definition<span class="comment-end" id="939"></span>

 A validation clause that must evaluate to True if the value for the entity it references is considered valid.